chapkovski/Lit-review---unemployment-and-prosociality/an_article_on_well_being__.md

-#an article on well-being and level of welfare support
-\cite{baslevent_discerning_2011}
-Baslevent, C. and Kirmanoglu, H., 2011.
-Discerning self‐interested behaviour in attitudes towards welfare state responsibilities across Europe.
-International Journal of Social Welfare, 20(4), pp.344-352.
+#Discerning self‐interested behaviour in attitudes towards welfare state responsibilities across Europe \cite{baslevent_discerning_2011}
 A phrase completion scale (0 to 10) how much responsibility do you think governments should have to:
  1. ensure a job for everyone who wants one;